Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-1/1.4 - Command-Line Argument in Java/README.md

 Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: Index 0 out of bounds for length 0
 ```

+### 👉 Because it was looking something in array that wasn't there.

 ### » Why does this happen?
 * ***args*** is an array **(String[] args)** that holds command-line arguments.
 * When you run the program without passing any arguments, ***args*** is an empty array **(args.length == 0)**.